What we learned from the 2nd week of the Kyle Rittenhouse homicide trial

 Prosecutors' own witnesses sometimes seemed to bolster the defense

-The prosecution, led by Assistant District Attorney Thomas Binger, needs to show that Rittenhouse was not acting in self defense in order to win convictions on the most serious charges.
-But making that case has proven difficult.
+The prosecution, led by Assistant District Attorney Thomas Binger, needs to show that Rittenhouse was not acting in self-defense in order to win convictions on the most serious charges.
+But making that case has proved difficult.

 "My sense was that the state has repeatedly squandered what looked to be, at least going in, a winning hand," said Chris Zachar, a criminal defense attorney based in La Crosse, Wis., who is not involved in the trial.